Chili Cheese Coney Dog Pockets are a new take on an old classic. If you like this recipe, please share it!

 A Midwest Favorite…

-In many midwest cities, it isn’t hard to find a Coney Island styled diner.
-These little hole in the wall looking joints are a good place to find a cheap breakfast, maybe even a burger, but most of all, Coney Dogs!
-That Coney sauce (chili sauce) is so delicious, you have to put it on the fries too.
+In many midwest cities, it isn’t hard to find a Coney Island-style diner.
+These little hole-in-the-wall-looking joints are a good place to find a cheap breakfast, maybe even a burger, but most of all, Coney Dogs!
+That Coney sauce (chili sauce) is so delicious.
+You have to put it on the fries too.
 Add some bright orange cheese sauce, the stuff from the can and, now we’re in business.

 So, how did we come up with Coney Dog Pockets?
 We were working out one day when Sarah yelled, “Coney Dog Pockets!”
-That’s generally how we come up with new recipe ideas, we just kinda scream them at each other, we might have problems.
-All I heard was “Coney Dog”, at first.
-Honestly, she could have said “Coney Dog Ice Cream” and I would have at least been down to try it.
+That’s generally how we come up with new recipe ideas—we just kind of scream at each other.
+We might have problems.
+All I heard was “Coney Dog” at first.
+Honestly, she could have said “Coney Dog Ice Cream,” and I would have at least been down to try it.
 That’s how much we’re into Coney Sauce!
 We’re not sure if it’s a thing or not yet because we didn’t bother looking it up.
-We knew we were going to try it anyway!
-This is an easy recipe so we just went with it.
+But we knew we were going to try it anyway!
+This is an easy recipe, so we just went with it.

 Dough Pockets to Avoid Mess…

-The dough pocket aspect makes sense though.
-It’s all the same ingredients, but inside a dough pocket instead of a steamed hotdog bun.
+The dough pocket aspect makes sense, though.
+It’s all the same ingredients but inside a dough pocket instead of a steamed hotdog bun.
 The other major difference is that the hot dog is chopped into small pieces.
 The benefit here is that you don’t have to worry about making a big mess as you eat it (we made sure that the sauce isn’t too wet).
-Also, and this a big one, you can make them in advance, and freeze them.
+Also, and this is a big one, you can make them in advance and freeze them.
 They reheat beautifully!
 Although they taste markedly better when they are completely fresh.

-We like Coney dogs that use hotdogs with the natural casing like the one’s the Koegel brand makes.
+We like Coney dogs that use hotdogs with natural casing like the one’s the Koegel brand makes.
 There’s something really satisfying about that crisp bite.
-It provides a real crunch as your teeth pierce the hotdog skin which contrast well with the soft texture of the Coney sauce and steamed bun.
-For these Coney Dog Pockets, however, we went with standard ballpark franks as we didn’t think the same crunch effect would happen as the hotdogs have been chopped up already.
-They still taste very good.
+In addition, it provides a real crunch as your teeth pierce the hotdog skin, which contrasts well with the soft texture of the Coney sauce and steamed bun.
+However, for these Coney Dog Pockets, we went with standard ballpark franks as we didn’t think the same crunch effect would happen as the hotdogs have been chopped up already.
+Nevertheless, they still taste delicious.

 You can definitely make these in advance for your party, but I suggest only a few hours in advance here.
-Really wow your guest, make and bake them fresh on the same day.
-You can pop them in the oven right before your party starts and have them ready in only 25 minutes.
+Then, really wow your guest, make and bake them fresh on the same day.
+Then, you can pop them in the oven right before your party starts and have them ready in only 25 minutes.